Drilling unit MAERSK VIKING, photo credits: Lappino

 After this process, the syngas, now depleted of all their hydrogen, will produce electricity, capturing all the CO2 emitted in the process.
 This CO2 will then be stored in permanent CO2 storages, resulting in the complete removal of CO2 from the environment, thus, attaining net carbon neutrality.

 “We believe the world needs a broad portfolio of technologies and solutions to meet the challenge posed by climate change.”

 The move comes amid rapid environment-friendly steps being taken by the company to reduce its carbon footprint.

 A.P.
-Moller-Maersk had announced in 2019 that it aims to help the Shipping Industry attain a carbon-neutral future, promising that all ships in its fleet would be having a net-zero emission by 2050.
-Søren Toft, Chief Operating Officer, Maersk, said, “The only possible way to achieve the much-needed decarbonisation in our industry is by fully transforming to new carbon-neutral fuels and supply chains.”
+Moller-Maersk announced in 2019 that it aims to help the Shipping Industry attain a carbon-neutral future, promising that all ships in its fleet would have a net-zero emission by 2050.
+Søren Toft, Chief Operating Officer, Maersk, said, “The only possible way to achieve the much-needed decarbonization in our industry is by fully transforming to new carbon-neutral fuels and supply chains.”

 Developing energy-efficient solutions has been the top priority of the company, which invested over $1 billion in the same.

 Try out FleetMon’s Vessel Emission Log feature to receive estimated CO2 emission calculations.
 Visit the detail page of any vessel at FleetMon.com and select the Emission Log tab.
 The emission log records CO2 emissions for arbitrary date ranges of the vessel.
 You can calculate the emission for a date range and have an overview of CO2 emissions from recent voyages.